 Statistics should be one of the main factors you should evaluate when comparing and reviewing P2P lending platforms.
 Let’s have a look at some of the numbers we have found about Wisefund.

-As you can see, Wisefund does not have a very long track record.
-It’s one of the smallest P2B (peer-to-business) lending platforms in Europe, compared to other market players such as Crowdestor or Grupeer.
+Wisefund does not have a very long track record.
+It’s one of the smallest P2B (peer-to-business) lending platforms in Europe, compared to another market player Crowdestor.
 Wisefund can be best compared with Monethera, which was also founded in 2019.

 Wisefund shares some of the statistics on their website, however, we could not find any information about the average portfolio size, which gave us a good reason to reach out to Wisefund and test their customer support.

-Wisefund’s support is very responsive.
+Wisefund’s support at the beginning of 2020 was very responsive.
 We have received a reply within just a few hours.
 This cannot be said about Monethera or Crowdestor.
 The average portfolio size appears to be larger than on many other platforms such as NEO Finance or Debitum Network.

 Since Wisefund was only founded in 2019, there is not much information about their financial situation.
 You can find some of the revenue-oriented numbers about Wisefund in the Estonian business registry, which we have linked to above.

 Wisefund does offer a cashback bonus of 0.5%, however, due to the extremely poor performance of the platform, it's recommended to stay away from investing on Wisefund.